faezeamin/minpypack-forkedFromRohan/README.md

 ```

 Installation performed in this manner includes symbolic links to the files.
- - 🛠 Changes to any `minpypack` source files of immediately available in any environment `minpypack` is installed in.
+ - 🛠 Changes to any `minpypack` source files are immediately available in all environments it is installed.
  - ⚠️ If `minpypack` folder is moved after installation, you will have to reinstall it.